OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 ...
 ```

-As you can see, there's an instance method with the siganture `-[JailbreakDetectionVC isJailbroken]`.
+As you can see, there's an instance method with the signature `-[JailbreakDetectionVC isJailbroken]`.

 **Step 2: Dynamic Hooks:**